0x-jerry/silver/readme.md

 silver [@type:type], Let writing CLI like writing document. ${defaultAction}

 # -t/--test is a global option
--t --test @test:defultValue, Test autocompletion.
+-t --test @test:defaultValue, Test autocompletion.

 # A comment is start with a # symbol.
 # aliasName/commandName, \`up\` is a sub command.